Talking about safety

 Be clear and direct

-"Thank you for telling me that you are having thoughts of killing yourself.
-It probably felt hard or scary to tell me that, and I’m grateful that you did.
-Can you tell me a little more about the thoughts that you’re having?"
+“Thank you for telling me that you are having thoughts of hurting/killing yourself.
+It probably felt hard or scary to tell me that, and I’m grateful you did.
+Can you tell me a little more about the thoughts you’re having?”
+(Try to get a sense of when this is happening and how often.)

 Take them seriously

-"You are really important to me and I therefore want to make sure I check in about the statement you made about wanting to kill yourself.
-Can you tell me what you meant by that?"
+“You are really important to me.
+I want to ask about when you said life isn’t worth living.
+Can you tell me what you meant by that?”

 Validate and empathize